Mengzi City: The romanized spelling

 As with many other places in China, a variety of Romanized spellings were used for the name of Mengzi city in the past.
 The traditional French spelling was Mongtseu; the postal, Mengtsz, Mengtzu or Mongtze.
 Some works in English used the spelling Mêng-tse or Mengtsze.

 Government

 The municipal seat is in Guanlan Subdistrict.

 Administrative divisions

-In the present, Mengzi City has 5 subdistricts, 6 towns and 2 ethnic townships.
+At present, Mengzi City has 5 subdistricts, 4 towns, 2 townships and 2 ethnic townships.